Montravius Adams: Green Bay Packers

-Adams was drafted by the Green Bay Packers in the third round, 93rd overall, in the 2017 NFL Draft.
+Adams was selected by the Green Bay Packers in the third round, 93rd overall, in the 2017 NFL draft.
 He signed his rookie contract on July 5, 2017.
 He underwent foot surgery in August after suffering a stress fracture on the second day of training camp and missed the entire preseason as a result.
 On November 11, 2018, Adams recorded his first career sack on Miami Dolphins quarterback Brock Osweiler in a 31–12 victory.
 He was placed on injured reserve on November 25, 2020.

 New England Patriots

 On March 19, 2021, Adams signed with the New England Patriots.
-On August 31, 2021, the Patriots released Adams.
+On August 31, the Patriots released Adams.

 New Orleans Saints

 On September 6, 2021, Adams signed with the New Orleans Saints.
 He was released on November 16 and re-signed to the practice squad.

 Pittsburgh Steelers

-On November 30, Adams was signed by the Pittsburgh Steelers off the Saints practice squad.
+On November 30, 2021 Adams was signed by the Pittsburgh Steelers off the Saints practice squad.
+He appeared in five regular season games with the Steelers and made his first Steelers post-season appearance in their 41-24 playoffs loss to the Kansas City Chiefs.

 On March 22, 2022, Adams signed a two-year contract extension with the Steelers.
+He went on to play in all 17 regular season games making 12 tackles with one being for a loss as he started in a career high nine games.
+In 2023, Adams made 11 solo tackles and 13 assisted tackles in 13 games played.
+He also recorded a forced fumble against the Cleveland Browns.
+He made his third career post-season appearance on January 15, 2024.
+He recorded one assisted tackle as the Steelers lost 17-31 to the Buffalo Bills.

+On March 19, 2024, Adams re-signed with the Steelers on a two-year contract.
+He made his first sack as a member of the Steelers on September 8, 2024 against Kirk Cousins as the Steelers defeated the Atlanta Falcons 18-10.
+In Week 7's victory over the New York Jets, Adams suffered a knee injury that led to him being placed on the team's injured reserve list.
+He was activated from injured reserve on December 14, 2024.

+On April 28, 2025, it was announced that the Steelers were releasing Adams.